emacsway/emacsway.github.io/_sources/en/cache-dependencies.txt

 Then the process P2 has begun the transaction, updated data in the DB, invalidated tag T1, and ascuired the lock for the tag T1 until the transaction will be committed.

-Process P1 are trying to read the cache with key C1, which is tagged by the tag T1, and is not valid anymore.
+Process P1 are trying to read the cache with key C1, which is tagged by the tag T1 and is not valid anymore.
 Not being able to read the invalid cache C1, the process P1 receives the outdated data from the DB (remember, the transaction isolation level is "Repeatable read").
 Then the process P1 are trying to create the cache C1, and waiting while the tag T1 will be released.

 When the transaction of process P2 is committed, the process P2 releases the tag T1.
 Then the process P1 writes the outdated data into the cache C1.
-This locking does not make sense.
+This locking does not make any sense.

-But what will be happened, if we check the status of tag T1 on the cache reading (not writing)?
+But what happens, if we check the status of tag T1 on the cache reading (not writing)?
-Can this approach to change something?
+Could this approach to change something?

 Yes, it can.
-First, it adds an overhead to reading logic.
+At first, it would add the overhead to reading logic.
-The second, it can has an effect if transaction isolation level is not higher than "Read committed".
+Secondly, it could have the effect on condition transaction isolation level is not higher than "Read committed".
-For the transaction isolation level "Repeatable read" (which is default for some DB, and at least required for the correct work of pattern `Identity Map`_) and higher, it does not has any effect.
+For the transaction isolation level "Repeatable read" (which is default for some DB and at least is required by correct work of pattern `Identity Map`_) and higher, it would not have any effect.
-In this case, the process P2 would be locked before the transaction beginning.
+To make it workable the process P2 should be locked before the transaction had been beginning.

 Thus, this solution would be partial, not universal, and would contain an uncontrolled dependence.
 For 2 from 4 of transaction isolation level it would not work.